Finite-dimensional approximations and semigroup coactions for operator algebras: Introduction

 \begin{theorem} Let $\Omega\subset\bC^n$ be a balanced subset and let $\A$ be a $\bT$-symmetric operator algebra of functions on $\Omega$.
 Assume that there is a collection of homogeneous polynomials spanning a dense subset of $\A$.
 Then, $\A$ admits an RFD coaction by $\bN$.
 In particular, $\rC^*_{\max}(\A)$ is RFD. \end{theorem}

 This theorem is applied to some uniform algebras (Corollary \ref{C:AOmega}), to the famous Schur--Agler class of functions (Corollary \ref{C:SAclass}) and to some algebras of multipliers on well-behaved reproducing kernel Hilbert spaces (Corollary \ref{C:RKHS}).
-Taking into account Theorem \ref{T:mainB}, these results shed considerable light on the structure of representations of operator algebras that play an important role in multivariate operator theory; see \cite{CD2016abscont, CH2018, BHM2018, CT2020gtnpq} and the references therein.
+Taking into account Theorem \ref{T:mainB}, these results shed considerable light on the structure of representations of operator algebras that play an important role in multivariate operator theory; see \cite{CD2016abscont, CH2018, BHM2018, CT2021} and the references therein.

 In particular, it follows from Corollary \ref{C:AOmega} that the maximal $\rC^*$-cover of the polydisc algebra $\rA(\bD^n)$ is RFD.
-This result is particularly striking in view of the following observation.
-It is a consequence of Ando's theorem \cite[Theorem 5.5]{paulsen2002} that $\rC^*_{\max}(\rA(\bD^2))$ is the universal $\rC^*$-algebra generated by a pair of commuting contractions.
+This result is particularly striking in view of the following.
+First, it is a consequence of Ando's theorem \cite[Theorem 5.5]{paulsen2002} that $\rC^*_{\max}(\rA(\bD^2))$ is the universal $\rC^*$-algebra generated by a pair of commuting contractions.
 Hence, this universal C*-algebra is RFD.
+Second, we know that $\rA(\bD^2)$ is a uniform algebra, and hence it has a commutative $\rC^*$-envelope.
+Thus, $\rA(\bD^2)$ is an RFD operator algebra with RFD minimal and maximal $\rC^*$-covers.

-On the other hand, it follows from \cite[Theorem 6.11]{CShe2020} and the refutation of Connes embedding conjecture \cite{JNVWY2020} that the universal $\rC^*$-algebra generated by a pair of \emph{doubly} commuting contractions is not RFD.
+Nevertheless, there exists an intermediate $\rC^*$-cover which is \emph{not} RFD (such a phenomenon had already been observed in \cite[Example 6]{CR2018rfd}).
+Indeed, recall that two commuting contractions $T_1,T_2$ are said to be \emph{doubly commuting} if $T_1^*T_2=T_2T_1^*$.
+Then, it follows from \cite[Theorem 6.11]{CShe2020} and the refutation of Connes embedding conjecture \cite{JNVWY2020} that the universal $\rC^*$-algebra $\fD$ generated by a pair of \emph{doubly} commuting contractions is not RFD.
+Since the standard representation of $\rA(\bD^2)$ on the Hardy space of the bidisc is generated by a pair doubly commuting isometries, Ando's inequality implies that $\fD$ is a $\rC^*$-cover of $\rA(\bD^2)$.